Navigating Compliance Challenges

 Prioritize Regular Software Updates and Patch Management

-have proven effective in streamlining this process, ensuring systems remain secure and compliant with industry standards.
-For instance, organizations that have implemented automated solutions report a decrease in the time dedicated to patching processes, with many experiencing as a result.
+Automated solutions have proven effective in streamlining this process, ensuring systems remain secure and compliant with industry standards.
+For instance, organizations that have implemented automated solutions report a decrease in the time dedicated to patching processes, with many experiencing improved efficiency as a result.
 Industry leaders stress that prompt software updates are essential; in fact, 79% of managers believe that isolating protective patches from functional updates would accelerate the patching process.

 By leveraging automation and proactive measures like allowlisting, entities can focus on strategic initiatives while ensuring their cybersecurity defenses are robust and up-to-date.
 Are you ready to take the necessary steps to fortify your organization’s cybersecurity posture?